Erratum: Caroli formula in near-field heat transfer between parallel graphene sheets [PHYSICAL REVIEW B 96, 155437 (2017)]

 Third, we re-clarify some points in discussing the disparity of heat flux ratios between our full RPA model and the local conductivity model: \begin{enumerate} \item We inappropriately adopted the analytical expressions for the plasmon branches ($\omega_{L}$ and $\omega_{H}$ \cite{PhysRevB.92.144307}) valid only for highly doped sheets deviated by mild temperature difference (see Eq. (\ref{revised_wLH}) with $\mu \gg k_{B}T$).
 The inappropriateness can be obviously seen in the parameters of doping as light as $0.1 eV$ and temperatures as $300K$ and $1000K$ used in our original paper.
 To remedy this, we derive a more general form:

 where the $\omega_{L}$ corresponds to the minus branch and $\omega_{H}$ the positive; $Z_{avg} = (Z_{1}+Z_{2})/2$;\\ $Z_{l} = (e^{2} k_{B}T_{l} / \epsilon_{0} \pi \hbar^{2}) \ln[2\cosh(\mu_{l} / 2 k_{B}T_{l})] \, q$ \,\cite{Ilic_2012}; the $\eta_{1}$ ($ = 0.0033 eV$) was neglected because it is very small compared to the energy spans we have chosen.
 One can readily verify that this formula goes back to the form $\omega_{L/H} = \omega_{s}\,\sqrt{ 1 \mp e^{-qd}}, \omega_{s} = \sqrt{Z_{avg}}$, when $Z_{1} = Z_{2} = Z_{avg}$ \cite{PhysRevB.92.144307}.
-One can also show that $\omega_{L} = \sqrt{(Z_{1}Z_{2}/Z_{avg})\,qd}$ as $qd \rightarrow 0$.
+One can also show that $\omega_{L} \rightarrow \sqrt{(Z_{1}Z_{2}/Z_{avg})\,qd}$ as $qd \rightarrow 0$.
 This way of estimating plasmon branches consider the Drude part of conductivity only, which is fair when the frequency (or $q$) is small and is dominant in wider frequency span when $\mu$ is larger than $k_{B}T$ \cite{Ilic_2012}.

 The purpose for drawing the $\omega_{L}$ and $\omega_{H}$ lines using Eq. (\ref{revised_wLH}) is for approximating the orientations of the two branches on the $\omega-q$ plane.
-The approximation can tell the initial orientations of the plasmon branches in the low frequency regime; it is our observation that the orientations in the higher frequency regime then develop on the basis of these initial orientations without making drastic change.
+The approximation can tell the initial orientations of the plasmon branches in the low frequency regime within the local conductivity model.

-We replace the cyan and green lines in the FIGs. 8 - 9 of our original paper with Eq. (\ref{revised_wLH}) and give the updated plots as follows ( the figure indexing follows the same figure indexing as in the original paper):
+We replace the cyan and green lines in the FIGs. 8 - 9 of our original paper with Eq. (\ref{revised_wLH}) and give the updated plots as follows (the figure indexing follows the same figure indexing in the original paper):

-\item The values of "critical distances" $d_{c}s$ are nearly the same as previously reported \cite{Caroli_PhiG} so we don't change them in light of Eq. (\ref{revised_wLH}).
+\item The values of "critical distances" $d_{c}s$ are nearly the same as previously reported \cite{Caroli_PhiG} so we don't change them in the light of Eq. (\ref{revised_wLH}).

 \item We report misplacement of the cyan $\omega_{L}$ lines drawn on FIGs. 9a and 9b in the original paper.
-The correct lines can be obtained from Eq. \ref{revised_wLH} and with the $\mu \gg k_{B}T$ limit applied (see the red, orange, yellow, and pink dashed lines FIGs. \ref{Disp_mine_0.1} and \ref{Disp_Ilic_0.1} in this erratum).
+The correct lines can be obtained from Eq. (\ref{revised_wLH}) and with the $\mu \gg k_{B}T$ limit applied (see the red, orange, yellow, and pink dashed lines FIGs. \ref{Disp_mine_0.1} and \ref{Disp_Ilic_0.1} in this erratum).
 Also, we report misplacement of figures: FIGs. 8a and 8b in the original paper were mistakenly interchanged due to the ultra-similarity (the local-conductivity curves should bend more slightly inwards toward the $\omega = v_{F}q$ border and appear less blurry at the high-frequency ends).